 20- Don’t Smoke Or Drink Soda

 It can harm your hair follicles as it can affect circulation, shrink blood vessels, and impede blood flow.
-This leads to a disruption to the normal hair growth cycle.
+This leads to a disruption of the normal hair growth cycle.

-Smoking also can weaken your immune system which increases the risk of infections on your scalp.
-Scalp infections can affect hair growth as they can make your hair weak which leads to hair fall.
+Smoking also can weaken your immune system which increases the risk of infections on your scalp that can make your hair weak and lead to hair fall.

 21- Take Supplements

 Following a balanced diet that contains enough nutrients is the ideal way to keep your body and hair strong.
 But taking supplements can also be effective in treating vitamin or mineral deficiencies fast.

 If you’re not eating enough food rich in iron, zinc, vitamin A, vitamin E, biotin, and Vitamin B 12, consider taking supplements.

 These vitamins and minerals play a major role in maintaining hair health and strength.